 The SPI interface is a full duplex synchronous serial data link.
 It is a four line interface with pin names SDI, SDO, SCK and \overline{SCS} .
-Pins SDI and SDO are the Serial Data Input and Serial Data Output lines, SCK is the Serial Clock line and \overline{SCS} is the Slave Select line.
-As the SPI interface pins are pin-shared with normal I/O pins and with the I2C function pins, the SPI interface pins must first be selected by setting the correct bits in the SIMC0 and SIMC2 registers.
-After the desired SPI configuration has been set it can be disabled or enabled using the SIMEN bit in the SIMC0 register.
+Pins SDI and SDO are the Serial Data Input and Serial Data Output lines, the SCK pin is the Serial Clock line and \overline{SCS} is the Slave Select line.
+As the SPI interface pins are pin-shared with normal I/O pins and with the I2C/UART function pins, the SPI interface pins must first be selected by configuring the pin-shared function selection bits and setting the correct bits in the SIMC0 and SIMC2 registers.
 Communication between devices connected to the SPI interface is carried out in a slave/master mode with all data transfer initiations being implemented by the master.
 The Master also controls the clock signal.
 As the device only contains a single \overline{SCS} pin only one slave device can be utilized.
 The \overline{SCS} pin is controlled by software, set CSEN bit to 1 to enable \overline{SCS} pin function, set CSEN bit to 0 the \overline{SCS} pin will be floating state.